How the Community Investment Process Works

 Step 3: The Board of Directors

-The Board of Directors of the United Way makes all final decisions with regard to investment/allocation levels for each of the agencies.
+The Board of Directors of the United Way make all final decisions with regard to investment/allocation levels for each of the programs, including granting one year extentions as indicated above.
 The Board acts on advice from the Community Investment Committee, which in turn is advised by the Community Investment Panel.

 It is interesting to note that the United Way of Sarnia-Lambton does not provide or directly run community programs or services.
 The United Way focuses its resources on the annual Campaign and the Community Investment Process.
-If an important community need arises, the United Way will not provide the program, but will fund the program should any agency apply to address the need.
+If an important community need arises, the United Way will not provide the program, but will fund the program should an agency apply to address the need.
+The United Way of Sarnia-Lambton does from time to time offer training and other programs to community agencies, plus its annual Day of Caring that provides light, general maintence to both non-profit organiations, and the homes of individuals in need in Sarnia-Lambton.

 In some cases, the United Way of Sarnia-Lambton has tendered a program needed in the Sarnia-Lambton Community and provides a portion of the funds to support the program.
 For example: Two neighborhood resource houses were issued a tender to provide family support programs.